IBM/AI-on-Power-Level3/docs/Lab1/lab1-hands-on-guide.md

     !!! info "Model download will take time - Have patience!!"

         This process will take a few minutes (in my case it took around 1-1.5 mins) and your mileage may vary!
 Remember, this is a demo environment and models are few GBs in size.
-Models once downloaded won't be downloaded again as long as you are using the same storage (PV)
+Models once downloaded won't be downloaded again as long as you are using the same storage (PV).

     ![image](https://github.com/user-attachments/assets/06801c61-7ec4-46c6-b5d7-1f9f4af660dc)